javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 Note:

-- Please design the framework for whole project
+- Design the framework for whole project--- Done
-- Integerate PineCone dataset and test
+- Integerate PineCone dataset and test---Done
-- Integerate the OpenAI API
+- Integerate the OpenAI API ---- Done
-- Wait for the HeyGen access till client get form the HeyGen
+- Wait for the HeyGen access till client get form the HeyGen--
+- Test the Flask App with HeyGen Trial Token to complete POC